- What are Templates?

 A scripting language is typically something intended for manual coding, compiling and running

-which is an elaborated programming language (the second generation now).
+which is an elaborated programming language (the third generation now).

 Yet, it has lots of limitations.

-That last approach was chosen as a base for DocFlex Technology.
-Actually, the DocFlex templates
+The template approach was chosen as a base for DocFlex Technology.
+Actually, DocFlex templates

 represent a mixture of both approaches, since small scripts called